return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/netronome/nfp/nfp_net_h.rst

 fl_qcidx
     Queue Controller Peripheral (QCP) queue index for the freelist

-rx_qcidx
-    Queue Controller Peripheral (QCP) queue index for the RX queue

 qcp_fl
     Pointer to base of the QCP freelist queue

-qcp_rx
-    Pointer to base of the QCP RX queue

 rxbufs
     Array of transmitted FL/RX buffers